都姫婚

 Dewa Sanzan Shrine | Yamagata Prefecture

-Name: Dewa Sanzan Shrine
+■Name Dewa Sanzan Shrine (Dewa Sanzan Jinja)

 Yamagata Bride [Wedding at Dewa Sanzan Shrine].